 With cloud-based data warehouses, that question is now redundant as your package can be easily scaled to your needs, no matter how they fluctuate over time (as long as it’s within the service’s limits).

-Top 5 Cloud Data Warehouse Services
+What are the Top 5 Cloud Data Warehouse Services?

 There are many cloud data warehouse vendors offering a wide variety of solutions.
 According to IT Central Station, the top 5 cloud data warehouse providers are: